 Privacy remedies: When emotional harm can lead to financial pain

-By Christina Graves, Senior Associate and Sharon Sangha, Lawyer
+By Sharon Sangha, Lawyer

 Determinations made under the Privacy Act 1988 demonstrate that the Privacy Commissioner will likely award compensation for non-economic loss where an individual suffers emotional harm, humiliation or inconvenience as a result of a privacy breach.
 However, responding to privacy incidents in an efficient and conciliatory way may reduce the extent of the harm and the risk of aggravated damages being awarded.